kazurayam/ReactInputField/README.md

 $ npm run dev
 ```

-The server will start up in 10 seconds:
+The server will start up in a few seconds:

 ```
 $ npm run dev